Construction Industry Seminars

 - Examine the factors that govern how liability can be divided between the various players.

 17 October 2018 - Current Construction and Development Law Issues

-Property and leasing partner Tamara Heng together with construction and infrastructure partner Tamica D'Uva and senior associate Cameron Bourhill spoke about:
+Property & Leasing partner Tamara Heng together with Construction & Infrastructure partner Tamica D'Uva and senior associate Cameron Bourhill spoke about:

 - Fund Through Developments - Tamara spoke about structuring ‘fund through’ developments - where the land is acquired by the buyer before the improvements are constructed and the developer then is responsible for delivering the improvements.
 The presentation covered how these developments are funded, how the developer is remunerated for delivering the improvements and why the structure is becoming increasingly popular.